tehfalcon-vw/SWCM-Fix/README.md

 Connect 12v Power to 5v Buck Converter to Terminal 15 (ign) power source, then 5v buck converter to the STM32.

+Stable Firmware to Flash to the STM32 is located on the releases page.

 ## Limitations
 VW SWCM firmware is unable to recognize the roller switch inputs.